An excellent attorney, with quality leadership...one of the go-to people on compliance issues.

-Lisa Berg is a Shareholder in the Labor & Employment Law Department.
-Lisa provides advice and counseling to employers of all sizes to minimize risk of labor & employment litigation.
+Lisa Berg is a Shareholder in the Labor & Employment Law Department and is Board Certified by The Florida Bar in Labor and Employment Law.* Lisa provides advice and counseling to employers of all sizes to minimize risk of labor & employment litigation.

 Lisa exclusively represents management in labor & employment matters, and has experience in a diverse group of industries, including healthcare, pharmaceutical, information technology, education, airline, manufacturing, automobile, legal, housing, construction, arts, professional sports, propane, banking, real estate, financial, hospitality, and retail.

 An important focus of Lisa's practice is litigation avoidance and identifying problems before they occur.
 To this end, she has assisted our clients in handling complex COVID-19 and pandemic related issues; designing and implementing personnel policies and procedures; drafting employment, consulting, and non-competition agreements; conducting internal audits to identify potential legal problems; investigating sexual harassment and other unlawful discrimination charges; training supervisors regarding compliance with all applicable labor and employment laws; and managing employee terminations.
 On a daily basis, Lisa provides advice to clients concerning all aspects of the employment relationship, such as: reductions-in-force; employee discipline, evaluation and discharge; wage and hour practices; accommodation of disabilities; family and medical leave; drug abuse and testing; and workplace privacy and data security.
 In addition, Lisa appears before the EEOC and state and local EEO agencies to handle charges or complaints of discrimination, and works with in-house legal counsel and human resource professionals to prepare position statements and produce other data designed to prevent potential lawsuits.